syarifhsb/momentum/README.md

 ## Features

 -   Users can create new tasks by entering a task name.
 -   Users can view their tasks in a list.

 ## Todo List

-- [ ] Add a delete task feature.
+-   [X] Add a delete task feature.
+-   [ ] Add a modify
+-   [ ] Deadline date